Hamster cage: Plastic tubes

 Plastic tubes can pose a large risk to a hamster's safety, especially when arranged into longer tunnel systems.
 The plastic tubes do not have sufficient ventilation, and if set at a steep angle, they can cause the hamster to fall and injure themselves.
-Many commercial tubes are also too small for larger hamster breeds, and they may become stuck in the tubes.
-Well ventilated, short tubes that allow the hamster to comfortably turn around, can be used safely.
+Many commercial tubes are also too small for larger hamster species, and they may become stuck in the tubes.
+Well-ventilated, short tubes that allow the hamster to comfortably turn around can be used safely.

 Scented bedding

-Beddings with added scents are not safe for hamsters.
+Bedding with added scents is not safe for hamsters.
 Scented bedding disrupts the animal's own scent markings, causing stress.
 The scent can also harm their sensitive respiratory system.

 Harnesses and leashes

-Since hamsters are very small and fragile, harnesses and leashes can easily cause them injury.
+Since hamsters are small and fragile, harnesses and leashes can easily injure them.
 They also prevent hamsters from following their natural flight behavior, which can cause considerable stress.

 Cotton fluff

 Cotton fluff is a synthetic nesting material.
-It may be sold under other names, such as hamster fluff, cotton fluff, soft and safe bedding, fluff bedding etc. Cotton fluff has long fibers that are tear resistant, and they can easily get stuck in hamster's cheek pouches, or wrap around their limbs, cutting off circulation.
+It may be sold under other names, such as hamster fluff, cotton fluff, soft and safe bedding, fluff bedding etc. Cotton fluff has long fibers that resist tearing, and they can easily get stuck in a hamster's cheek pouches or wrap around their limbs, cutting off circulation.
 As a safe alternative to cotton fluff, some owners provide their hamsters with toilet paper for nesting purposes.